-MYTH 1: FOR MILLENNIALS AND GEN Z, DIGITAL IS THE ONLY THING THAT MATTERS
+FOR MILLENNIALS AND GENERATION Z, DIGITAL IS THE ONLY THING THAT MATTERS

-A Celent study, recently posted to The Financial Brand, showed that Millennials and Generation Z adopted online and mobile banking at a higher rate than older customers, but had a clear preference for visiting branches for some transactions - just as much as the older segment.
-That seems to explain in part a recent analysis showing that in the last five years, Google searches for physical bank locations doubled.
-To all generations, it seems, the branch is
+A recent Celent study posted on the The Financial Brand website reveals that millennials and Generation Z adopted online and mobile banking at a higher rate than older customers, but had a clear preference for visiting branches for some transactions-just as much as the older segment.
+That seems to explain in part a recent analysis showing that in the past five years, Google searches for physical bank locations doubled.
+To all generations, it seems, the branch is still essential.

-To attract younger customers, you need a balanced acquisition strategy and good solutions in-branch and online.
+To attract younger customers, you need a balanced acquisition strategy and good solutions inbranch and online.
 It's true for delivery as well as marketing channels.
 Data from more than 2,500 branches of community-based financial institutions shows a multi-channel approach could attract about 10 percent more of the younger market segment than represented in a footprint.

-Our belief is you can attract younger segments, and win their loyalty, with an omni-channel approach, a core relationship and low-cost deposit acquisition strategy and a simple desire to grow.
+Our belief is that you can attract younger segments-and win their loyalty-with an omni-channel approach, a core relationship low-cost deposit acquisition strategy and a simple desire to grow.